Lunatico97/ImageColorizer/README.md

 How to Run ?
 --------------------------------------------------------------------------------------------
 - Make two new folders: 'uploads' & 'models' !
-- Change drive path in Jupyter Notebook for your dataset and storage of model !
+- Change drive path in notebook files for your dataset and storage of model !
 - Run every model generation and training notebook on Jupyter Notebook or any cloud platform like Google Colab or Kaggle !
 - Store the generated .h5 models in the 'models' directory for every type of dataset !
 - Run GUI using 'streamlit run app.py' on terminal !
 (Requirements: pip3 install tensorflow keras streamlit)